skudlur/RISCulator/README.md

 - Head to https://github.com/riscv-collab/riscv-gnu-toolchain and build the compiler.

 #### Option 2:
-- Head to https://www.embecosm.com/resources/tool-chain-downloads/ and install a pre-built distro-specific compiler image and add to the bin directory to PATH.
+- Head to https://www.embecosm.com/resources/tool-chain-downloads/ and install a pre-built distro-specific compiler image and add the bin directory to PATH.

 **Note:** Make sure you install both 32-bit and 64-bit compilers.
 RISCulator will support both instruction length emulation.